Connected components of the strata of the moduli space of meromorphic differentials: Tools

 \begin{proof} By construction, the surface (pole included) is obtained by gluing $s$ disks on their boundary.
 The resulting surfaces admits a decompositions into cells, with $s$ faces, $n$ edges, and $r$ vertices.
 So, we have $2-2g=s-n+r$, and the result follows. \end{proof}

-The following proposition will be very usefull in the remaing of the paper.
-It is analogous to fact that any translation surface with no vertical saddle connection is obtained by the Veech construction. \begin{proposition} Any translation surface with poles with no vertical saddle connection is obtained by the infinite zippered rectangle construction. \end{proposition}
+The following proposition will be very useful in the remaing of the paper.
+It is analogous to the well-known fact that that any translation surface with no vertical saddle connection is obtained by the Veech construction. \begin{proposition} Any translation surface with poles with no vertical saddle connection is obtained by the infinite zippered rectangle construction. \end{proposition}

-\begin{proof} According to the book of Strebel \cite{strebel} Section~11.4, when there are no vertical saddle connection the vertical trajectories one of the following to kind: \begin{enumerate} \item line that converges to a pole in each directions. \item half-lines starting (or ending) from a conical singularity and converging to a pole on their infinite direction. \end{enumerate} Furthermore, the set of non-singular vertical trajectories is a disjoint union of half-planes and of vertical strips $\sqcup_i \mathcal{P}_i \sqcup_j \mathcal{S}_j$.
+\begin{proof} According to the book of Strebel \cite{strebel} Section~11.4, when there are no vertical saddle connections the vertical trajectories are of the following two types: \begin{enumerate} \item lines that converge to a pole in each direction. \item half-lines starting (or ending) from a conical singularity and converging to a pole on their infinite direction. \end{enumerate} Furthermore, the set of non-singular vertical trajectories is a disjoint union of half-planes and of vertical strips $\sqcup_i \mathcal{P}_i \sqcup_j \mathcal{S}_j$.
 The half-planes have one vertical boundary component, and the strips have two vertical boundary component.
-We choose these half-planes or strips as maximals, so each boundary component necessarily contains a conical singularity.
+We choose these half-planes or strips as large as possible, so each boundary component necessarily contains a conical singularity.
 This singularity is unique for each connected component, otherwise there would be a vertical saddle connection on the surface.
 This number of half-planes and strips is necessarily finite, since there is only a finite number of conical singularities, and each conical singularities is adjacent to a finite number of half-plane or strip.

 We cut each half-plane $\mathcal{P}_i$ in the following way: the boundary of $\mathcal{P}_i$ consists of a union of two vertical half-lines starting from the conical singularity.
 We consider the unique horizontal half-line starting from this singularity and cut $\mathcal{P}_i$ along this half line.
 It decomposes $\mathcal{P}_i$ into two components $\mathcal{P}_i^+$ (the upper one) and $\mathcal{P}_i^-$ (the lower one).